 Grave and Green Lake with actual water 100 km south of Tipooburra

-Depot Glen 13 km from Tipooburra, where Stuart waiting by good water until the rains arrived.
+Depot Glen 13 km from Tipooburra, where Sturt waiting by good water until the rains arrived.

 We were staying at the motel across from the Tipooburra Family Hotel.
 Although pleasant in most respects, the mattresses had issues.